jaygurnani/CheckoutInterview/README.md

 ## How to run

-Navigate to the `CheckoutInterview` folder and run the following in a command line
+Navigate to the `CheckoutInterview` folder and run the following in a command line:
 ```
-dotnet run
+dotnet run --project CheckoutInterview
 ```

 Navigate to: `https://localhost:5001/swagger/`
 And you should be able to make a request via the Swagger UI Alternatively you import the Postman file `Checkout Interview.postman_collection.json` to test the requests

-To run the unit test run in a command line
+To run the unit test run in a command line:
 ```
 dotnet test
 ```